Vansh-Baghel/JS_Things/JS_notes.md

 - When a certain method is predefined by the argument then its called partial application .
 - Watch example for better understanding. line 201

+## Immediately invoked function

+- Means to not store a function in a variable .
+We can also call these functions.
+- We add _paranthesis_ around them to make it considerable.

+## Data encapsulation

+- When one variable is defined in a function and is not accessible outside the function .
+- Its a ttype of a private variable for global scope.

+## Concept of Closure

+- Imagine a parent function with variables and a child function .
+- This concepts says that the child function can have access to the variables.
+We know that these variables cannot be used outside the function.

+# 11 .
+Working with arrays

+## Methods

+### Slice and splice methods

+- Slice doesnt change the og array but splice do change it .
+- _splice_ is used to delete elements permanently from the array

+### Reverse method

+- Changes the og array and reverses it.

+### Math.abs method

+- It'll always rerturn positive values , and any value is negative then it'll be converted into positive.

+* Can be used to extract and trace that which values are positive and which are negative.

+### forEach method

+- Used to track all the values and store it in arguments using loop to iterate .
+- Syntax :- (currentElement , indexNUmber , array)
+- _forEach_ with _Map_ will give proper key and vlue combination.

+### entries() Method

+- Used to extract (index , values) from arrays.

+## Set

+- These are unique values .
+They have (value , arr) and not index .

+## Map Method

+- Loops over array , does not change the og array, easier than forEach .
+- It uses function and callback functions for desired output.

+## Cannot read property error (this keyword)

+- When we use any method ,which have this keyword in it, with any button , then the this keyword will be transferred to the button and the error will be displayed.
+- At such time , using **bind** to join the function with its original method solves the issue.
+- Its tough to recognise this error if we dont have proper knowledge .